-The representatives recognize the necessity for adequate and effective protection of Intellectual Property rights according to the highest internationally accepted standards.
+The representatives recognize the necessity for adequate and effective protection of intellectual property rights according to the highest internationally-accepted standards.

-The representatives' agreement to Article 5 is not meant to imply any position on whether or to what extent the provisions of the "Agreement on Trade-Related Measures" annexed to the Final Act of the Uruguay Round of Multilateral Trade Negotiations are implicit in articles III and XI of the GATT.
+The representatives' agreement to Article 5 is not meant to imply any position on whether or to what extent the provisions of the 'Agreement on Trade-Related Investment Measures' annexed to the Final Act of the Uruguay Round of Multilateral Trade Negotiations are implicit in Articles III and XI of the General Agreement on Tariffs and Trade (GATT).

-- (a) The unilateral and concerted anti-competitive conduct referred to in Article 6(2) are to be defined by each Contracting Party in accordance with its laws and may include exploitative abuses. - (b) "Enforcement" and "enforces" include action under the competition laws of a Contracting Party by way of investigation, legal proceeding, or administrative action as well as by way of any decision or further law granting or continuing an authorization.
+- (a) The unilateral and concerted anticompetitive conduct referred to in Article 6 (2) are to be defined by each Contracting Party in accordance with its laws and may include exploitative abuses. - (b) 'Enforcement' and 'enforces' include action under the competition laws of a Contracting Party by way of investigation, legal proceeding, or administrative action as well as by way of any decision or further law granting or continuing an authorization.